ctnava/rxtechnotes/1_duties_law.md

 OBRA-90 was a major federal law affecting Medicaid prescription drug programs.
 It mandates that states receiving federal funds must require pharmacists to:

-- 📄 **Maintain Patient Medication Profiles**: Pharmacies must maintain records of a patient’s medication history to support counseling and DUR obligations.
+- 📄 **Maintain Patient Medication Profiles**: Pharmacies must maintain records (on-site for a minimum of 2 years) of a patient’s medication history to support counseling and DUR obligations.
-- 📋 **Conduct Drug Utilization Reviews (DURs)**: Evaluate prescriptions to identify therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.
+- 📋 **Conduct Drug Utilization Reviews (DURs)**: Evaluate prescriptions to identify adverse effects, therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.
 - 💬 **Offer Counseling to Medicaid Patients**: Pharmacists must “offer to counsel” Medicaid patients on:
   - Proper use of the medication
   - Potential side effects or adverse reactions
   - Storage instructions
   - What to do in case of a missed dose
+- ⛔ **Document Refusals of Counsel**: Rejections of counsel must be signed and stored as part of the patient's medication profile.

 > ⚠️ Some states have extended OBRA-90 requirements to all patients, not just Medicaid recipients.
-Rejections of counsel must be signed and stored as part of the patient's medication profile.

 ##### Medicare Modernization Act (MMA, 2003)